keremoktar/keremoktar.github.io/docs/intuition.md

 |   F   |   T   |   F    |       F      |         F         |
 |   F   |   F   |   F    |       F      |         F          |

 This way of defining ‘->’ does not end up telling us that the inference as a whole is valid.
 The lie detector framing does, hence we use it as a primitive.
+And it works.

 #### Why should this human-intuitive-definition turn out to be so useful?